xsailing/site/privacy-policy.md

 It is recommended that you review this Privacy Policy periodically to understand any changes.
 Changes to this Privacy Policy take effect when posted on this page.

-## Contact Us

-If you have any questions about this Privacy Policy, please contact us:

-+ By email: abcfoobar@outlook.com

 <iframe style="display: none" onload="document.getElementById('appname').innerText = decodeURIComponent(location.search.replace('?', ''))" />